pauline-schtt/tccm-homeworks/project1/INSTALL.md

 ## Test

-The program was tested on MacOS Sequoia 15.2 and Ubuntu ... .
+The program was tested on MacOS Sequoia 15.2 and Ubuntu 24.04.
 To test whether the installation was succesful, you could calculate the Hartree-Fock and MP2 energies on the set of molecules provided in the `data` folder.
 The reference values are given in the `README.org` file.
+The expected output for the set of test molecules is provided in the `test` folder.

 ## Cleaning up